 You may find it hard to believe, but the fairer sex are more likely to shop online than men, with a staggering 72 per cent of women having shopped online within the last 30 days, compared with 68 per cent of men, according to a nielson.com report.
 Not only that; a greater proportion of women found their most recent online purchase in a marketing email (14 per cent of women; 8 per cent of men).
 There is enough of a discrepancy here to warrant a better targeting of women than men when it comes to sending out those marketing emails.
 Be careful though, because although more men find products when browsing without a clear purpose, women tend to search for specific brands, rather than immediately looking for a product.
 Help them find the product they’re after more quickly by making sure that your search categories can be narrowed down by brand.

 And if it’s reviews or feedback that you’re after, you’re better off targeting your male buyers, as 70 per cent of the top Amazon reviewers surveyed were male.
 When it comes to payment methods however, “Significantly fewer women than men appear to have embraced bitcoins as a currency, with 96 per cent of users being male.
 Differences in payment preferences extend offline as well.
-A survey of this season’s holiday spending indicates that women were more likely to use cash rather than card machines in making their purchases by card.
+A survey of this season’s holiday spending indicates that women were more likely to use cash rather than card machines in making their purchases.
 Although women were slightly more likely to use debit cards than men (59.09 per cent versus 53.09 per cent of men) men were more likely to turn to credit cards for payment (62.37 per cent versus 54.09 per cent women).”

 How many times have you heard a conversation between two women, where one woman exclaims wildly over the other’s gorgeous [insert: shoes/top/bracelet], only for her to respond gleefully that she bought it “on sale”.
 Yes, women have a real keen eye when it comes to spotting a good deal, with 71 per cent admitting that the last item they bought online was on sale.
 Similarly, women are more likely than men to use coupons to pay for items – Groupon attracts a (US) audience of 62 per cent women.
 So what does that mean for your marketing campaign?
 Well, those sites targeting mainly females should actively promote any sales or offers to ensure that you gain an edge over your competitors – there’s a reason why women’s retailers display those huge red SALE signs in shop fronts.